A Renter’s Guide to Executive Suites [2019 Edition]

 Updated January, 2019

 If you’re in the market for office space, you should learn about all of your options.
 Are you looking for Class A space?
 A executive suite setup?
 Subleased space?
 What are the advantages and amenities of each?

-Because of the growing importance of cost effectiveness, collaboration, and flexibility, businesses are becoming more and more likely to seek after office space in executive suites.
+Because of the growing importance of cost effectiveness, collaboration, and flexibility, executive suites have seen an explosion in demand.
 The executive office suite industry is a nearly $11 billion per year industry, and more than 13,000 executive suite centers and coworking spaces exist worldwide.
-The annual revenue for the industry is expected to increase by nearly $2 billion by 2020.
+Industry growth shows no signs of slowdown.

 What is an Executive Suite?